Our curriculum is driven by the Diocesan Standards which align with the Common Core State Standards (CCSS).

 We work on these reading skills; decoding and word recognition, reading fluency, comprehension skills, and literary elements such as character, setting, plot and theme.
 The reading program includes the basal reader, shared reading books, independent selections, story time in class and during library time, and leveled literacy groups.

 Our writing skills include grammar, sentence structure, parts of speech, and the mechanics of the sentence.
 In First Grade, we focus on sentence structure and then on developing a paragraph with a good topic sentence, supporting details, and a concluding sentence.
 The writing genres include: narrative, expository, descriptive and letter writing.
-We also prepare a research paper on penguins in the spring.
 Throughout the year we learn D’Nealian handwriting.

 We adhere to the California Common Core Content Standards for Mathematics.
 At the beginning of the year we focus on mastering basic addition and subtraction math facts.
 By the end of the year we are adding and subtracting two-digit numbers.
 We also focus on ones and tens, odd and even numbers, time, shapes and measurement.